Table of Contents

 - Ensure data is encrypted: Data can be at rest or in transit.
 Data at rest represents information stored in a database or files stored on a drive.
 Sending data from a web page to the database is data in transit.
-Student data must be encrypted when it’s in transit and at rest on a storage device.
+Encrypt student data in transit and at rest on a storage device.

-- Install a firewall: Firewalls block outside traffic from reaching sensitive data storage devices such as a database.
-Firewalls are required with FERPA compliance, and they are valuable tools for controlling traffic on your network.
+- Install a firewall: Firewalls block outside traffic from reaching sensitive data storage devices such as databases.
+FERPA requires firewalls, which are valuable tools for controlling network traffic.

-- Use access control policies: An IT administrator on your network should set up structured access control policies to restrict access to data to authorized users only.
+- Use access control policies: An IT administrator on your network should set up structured access control policies to restrict access to data to authorised users only.
 Censor other data so that low-privileged users cannot read it.
-For example, a registrar administrator should only see the last four digits of a student’s social security number instead of revealing the entire number when viewing it on an application.
+For example, when viewing a student’s social security number, a registrar administrator should only see the last four digits, not the entire number, when viewing it on an application.

-- Communicate data collection and storage with students: FERPA requires that students understand the data stored by the educational institution, and they must be notified if the institution plans to disclose their data to a third party.
+- Communicate data collection and storage with students: FERPA requires that students understand the data the educational institution stores.
+Also, the institution must notify students if they plan to disclose their data to a third party.

 FERPA Training Requirements